dhanushe/package-deploy-CLI/README.md

 # package-deploy

-An effective CLI tool to simplify the process of creating, updating and distributing a python package
+An effective CLI tool to simplify the process of creating, updating and distributing a python package This project is currently not published, but will be in near future

 ## Using Pip